asticode/go-astiencoder/README.md

 In folder `astiencoder`, package `main` provides an out-of-the-box encoder using both packages `astiencoder` and `astilibav`.

+It creates workflows based on [Jobs](astiencoder/job.go).

-It's a good place to start digging if you're looking to implement your own `WorkflowBuilder`.
+It's a good place to start digging if you're looking to implement your own workflow builder.

 # How do I install this project?
 ## FFMpeg